nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 >3b1 TaskManager shows an error message. <br>
 >Use case resumes at step 2.

+#### Use case: List all uncompleted tasks / deadlines / events
+1.User requests to list all uncompleted tasks / deadlines / events 2.TaskManager shows a list of uncompleted tasks / deadlines / events

 [comment]: # (@@author )

 #### Use case: List all tasks